helenjin/tetris/README.txt

 Tetris Remix implements queues quite heavily.
 All of the pieces for a specific 'level' are generated beforehand and stored in a queue prior to the start.
 We also implement a storage queue for the player instead of single piece storage, which will also uses a queue.

+To play:
+Open and run Tetris.pde
+Have fun playing!